Bon Scott: 1946–1964: Early years

-Ronald Belford Scott was born on 9 July 1946 at Fyfe Jamieson Maternity Hospital in Forfar, Scotland, the son of Charles Belford "Chick" Scott (1917–1999) and Isabelle Cunningham "Isa" Mitchell (1917–2011).
-He grew up in Kirriemuir and was his parents' second child; the first-born was a boy, Sandy, who died shortly after birth.
+Ronald Belford Scott was born on 9 July 1946 at Fyfe Jamieson Maternity Hospital in Forfar, Scotland, to Charles Belford "Chick" Scott (1917–1999) and Isabelle Cunningham "Isa" Mitchell (1917–2011).
+He grew up in Kirriemuir and was the Scotts' second child; their first was a boy born in 1943, Sandy, who died shortly after birth.
 A third child, Derek, was born in 1949.
-His parents ran the family bakery in Kirriemuir's Bank Street.
-The Scott family emigrated from Scotland to Australia in 1952.
+Chick and Isa ran the family bakery in Kirriemuir's Bank Street.
+The family emigrated from Scotland to Australia in 1952.

-They initially lived in the Melbourne suburb of Sunshine, Victoria, and Scott attended nearby Sunshine Primary School.
-The nickname "Bon" was acquired shortly after starting school; because there was another Ronald in the class, his classmates played on the phrase "Bonnie Scotland".
+The Scotts lived in the Melbourne suburb of Sunshine, Victoria, and Scott attended the nearby Sunshine Primary School.
+He received the nickname "Bon" shortly after starting school; because there was another Ronald in the class, his classmates played on the phrase "Bonnie Scotland".
 A fourth child, Graeme, was born in 1953.

-In 1956, the family moved to Fremantle.
+In 1956, the family moved to Fremantle, Western Australia.
 Scott joined the associated Fremantle Scots Pipe Band, learning the drums.
-He attended North Fremantle Primary School and later John Curtin College of the Arts until he dropped out at the age of 15.
+He attended North Fremantle Primary School and later John Curtin Senior High School until he dropped out at the age of 15.
 He subsequently worked as a farmhand and a crayfisherman, and was later a trainee weighing-machine mechanic.
 In 1963 he spent a short time in Fremantle Prison's assessment centre and nine months at the Riverbank Juvenile Institution, relating to charges of giving a false name and address to the police, having escaped legal custody, having unlawful carnal knowledge, and stealing 12 impgal of petrol.
 He attempted to join the Australian Army, but was rejected and deemed "socially maladjusted".

 1964–1970: The Spektors and the Valentines

 Scott's vocals were inspired by his idol, Little Richard.
 After working as a postman, bartender and truck packer, Scott started his first band, the Spektors, in 1964 as drummer and occasional lead singer.
-In 1966 they merged with another local band, the Winstons, and formed the Valentines, in which Scott was co-lead singer with Vince Lovegrove.
+In 1966, they merged with another local band, the Winstons, and formed the Valentines, in which Scott was co-lead singer with Vince Lovegrove.
 The Valentines recorded several songs written by George Young of the Easybeats.
 "Every Day I Have to Cry" (a song originally written and sung by Arthur Alexander) made the local record chart.
-In 1970, after gaining a place on the National Top 30 with their single "Juliette", the Valentines disbanded due to artistic differences after a much-publicised drug scandal.
+In 1970, after gaining a place on the National Top 30 with their single "Juliette", The Valentines disbanded due to artistic differences after a much-publicised drug scandal.